 What's better: glycine or cysteine?

 The research so far does not indicate which amino acid raises glutathione the most.
-However, some research suggests that – just as with cysteine – lack of glycine also slows down glutathione production significantly.
-Based on this it does make sense both might be better than either amino acid used separately.
+However, some research suggests that – just as with cysteine – a lack of glycine also slows down glutathione production significantly.
+Based on this it does make sense both nutrients might be better than either amino acid used separately.
 Research needs to confirm this though.

 What is GlyNase?